-- 1. Should local resources prove to be inadequate during an emergency, requests will be made for assistance from the TTUS or other local jurisdictions, other agencies, and industry in accordance with existing mutual-aid agreements and contracts and those agreements and contracts concluded during the emergency.
+1. Should local resources prove to be inadequate during an emergency, requests will be made for assistance from the TTUS or other local jurisdictions, other agencies, and industry in accordance with existing mutual-aid agreements and contracts and those agreements and contracts concluded during the emergency.
 Such assistance may include equipment, supplies, or personnel.
 All agreements will be entered into by authorized officials and should be in writing whenever possible.
-Agreements and contracts to those documents. - 2.
-In an effort to facilitate assistance pursuant to mutual aid agreements, available local resources can be readily identified through TTUHSCEP internal databases. - 3.
-The agreements and contracts pertinent to emergency management that TTUHSCEP, and TTUS are a party to are summarized in Attachment 6.
+Agreements and contracts should identify the local officials authorized to request assistance pursuant to those documents.

+- 2. In an effort to facilitate assistance pursuant to mutual aid agreements, available local resources can be readily identified through TTUHSC El paso internal databases. - 3.
+The agreements and contracts pertinent to emergency management that TTUHSC El Paso, and TTUS are a party to are summarized in Attachment 6.